-New vs Old Wedding Etiquette: Who Pays for What?
+New vs. Old Wedding Etiquette: Who Pays for What?

-These days, the rules of who pays for what when it comes to a wedding are a little more in the grey area than in years past…for quick and easy reference, we have provided a short and sweet list of new wedding etiquette so you know what to expect from whom!
+These days, the rules of who pays for what when it comes to a wedding are a little more in the grey-area than in years past … for quick and easy reference, we have provided a short and sweet list of new wedding etiquette so you know what to expect from whom!

-The Bride’s Family Pays for:
+Traditionally, the Bride’s Family Pays for:

 - Church and reception site rental